EI-CoreBioinformatics/mikado/docs/Tutorial/Daijin_tutorial.rst

     --scheduler <One of SLURM, PBS or LSF>

-  Adding this switch will also create a default *cluster configuration file*, specifying the number of resources per job and the submission queue.
+  Adding this switch will also create a default cluster configuration file, *daijin_hpc.yaml*, specifying the number of resources per job and the submission queue.
 This is an example of how it appears on our system:
 .. literalinclude:: ../Usage/hpc.yaml
 ..